gitGNU/gnu_paradis/README.md

-PARallell And DIStributed computing network
+paradis [from: PARallell And DIStributed computing network]

-Ever growing network for distributed computing.
+paradis is a service which uses plug-ins for its primary functionality, what can be downloaded from other users. paradis builds am ever growing network where users can request CPU power from other users, the computed task is implemented as a plug-in, but the plug-in is not required from receiving the request and send it to other users.

-The program is written in Java and support computing rutines via plugins.
+The program is written in Java and supports computing rutines via plugins.
 Blender will come as a default plugin.

-This project is primarily for testing to write a distributed program.
+The software uses multiple licenses, see COPYING for details.